adamcath/haute-codeture/haute-codeture.md

-Sometimes the codebase you're working in doesn't use dependency injection and you think it's too disruptive to add it, or the dependencies aren't available at startup-time (`DbConn` may very well be like this), or if you just don't like dependency injection.
-In those cases, you can pass the dependencies into the method that needs them.
+Sometimes the codebase you're working in doesn't use dependency injection and you think it's too disruptive to add it, or the dependencies aren't available at startup-time (`DbConn` may very well be like this), or you just don't like the magic of dependency injection.
+In those cases, you can pass the dependencies into the method that needs them like the second example.

 ---

-### In fact, never store state in static fields
+### Never store state in static fields

 No:
 ```java